aviam3/CampWebApp/README.md

 ## New things I learned beyond the project itself
 - Improved my GitHub abilities
-- Explore web pages By the browser DevTools
+- Explore Web Pages By the browser DevTools
 - HTTP Protocol
--

-## Links thit helps me

-## Extra
 ### Conect Visual Studio Code to mongoDB
-Install `mongoDB` Extensions within VS Code.
-Bring up this Extensions  by clicking on the `mongoDB` icon in the Activity Bar on the side of VS Code.
-To connect to a MongoDB database, Under the CONNECTIONS tab click on the tree point's and Select the second option "Add MongoDb connection String".
-In Explorer context menu paste the URI connection DB in app.js:
-`mongodb://localhost/[Choice Your DataBase Name]`
-From now on any action we take in the database, we can see in VS code.
+Install `MongoDB` Extensions within VS Code.
+Bring up these Extensions by clicking on the `MongoDB` icon in the Activity Bar on the side of the VS Code.
+To connect to a MongoDB database, Under the CONNECTIONS tab click on the tree points and select the second option "Add MongoDb connection String".
+In the Explorer context menu paste the URI connection DB in app.js: `mongodb://localhost/[Choice Your DataBase Name]` From now on any action you take in the database, You can see the change in the VS Code
 ##### Note: That this mongo.exe service is running in the background (Ctrl+Alt+Del).

 ## Lincence